FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 Then we can do a high performence music indexing.

-Technically, we can encode these mask codes into 11 32-bits integers (88&times;4=32&times;11), ordered by from center to both sides (because center area has more 1s then margins).
+Technically, we can encode these mask codes into 11 32-bits integers (88&times;4=32&times;11), ordered by from center to both sides (because center area has more 1s then margins usually).
 To reduce calculation, we exclude pure zeros in query mask codes before comparing, because zero mask won't sieve off any songs.
 And we can perform multiple passes for each query code, every pass is only performed on the rest songs after prior sifts.
 However, all above are suggestions, the algorithm details should depend on your hardware implementation and low-level APIs.